Aylur/dotfiles/README.md

 cp -r .config/ags $HOME/.config/ags
 cp -r .config/hypr $HOME/.config/hypr

+# you might want to remove asusctl toggle if you are not on an asus laptop
+# around line 370
+$EDITOR $HOME/.config/ags/layouts/widgets/quicksettings.js

 # then run
 ags
 ```

-You might want to remove stuff that you don't need, especially asusctl widgets